serhhan/expo-apple-google-social-login-boilerplate/README.md

 # React Native Google Authentication Boilerplate

-This boilerplate provides a straightforward setup for integrating Google authentication into your React Native application using Expo.
+This boilerplate provides a straightforward setup for integrating Google and Apple authentication into your React Native application using Expo.
 It utilizes `expo-auth-session` for the auth session management and `@react-native-async-storage/async-storage` for persisting user data locally.

 ## Getting Started